If you’re looking for things to do in Fayetteville, you’ve landed on the right page of this big ‘ole World Wide Web book.

 30. Carvers Creek State Park

-Ride bikes or horses, have a picnic, go fishing, and wander along pine forest trails Bring binoculars to seek out the local and endangered red-cockaded woodpecker or the rare pine barrens tree frog.
+Ride bikes or horses, picnic, go fishing, and wander along pine forest trails.
+Bring binoculars to seek out the local and endangered red-cockaded woodpecker or the rare pine barren tree frog.
 There’s also a stunning waterfall that we’ll talk about below.